Deanna Stellato-Dudek: Partnership with Bartholomay

-Following her retirement from competitive skating, Stellato studied and began a career as an aesthetician.
+Following her retirement from competitive skating, Stellato-Dudek studied and began a career as an aesthetician.
 While attending a work retreat, a team-building exercise prompt, "what is something you'd do if you knew you couldn't fail?" inspired her to revive her interest in skating.
 She resumed skating in March 2016, in the Chicago area, before visiting her former coach, Cindy Watson-Caprel, who had moved to a rink in Ellenton, Florida.
 In Florida, U.S. Figure Skating's high-performance director, Mitch Moyer, suggested a tryout with Nathan Bartholomay, a pair skater who was working at the same rink.
-In July 2016, Stellato and Bartholomay announced that they had formed a partnership and were based at the Ellenton Ice and Sports Complex.
+In July 2016, Stellato-Dudek and Bartholomay announced that they had formed a partnership and were based at the Ellenton Ice and Sports Complex.
 Coached by Jim Peterson, they trained on ice three hours a day, five days a week.

 2016–17 season

-Making their international debut together, the Stellato/Bartholomay placed sixth at the 2016 CS Golden Spin of Zagreb.
+Making their international debut together, the Stellato-Dudek/Bartholomay placed sixth at the 2016 CS Golden Spin of Zagreb.
 After taking the gold medal at the Eastern Sectional Championships, they qualified for the 2017 U.S. Championships where they finished in fourth place, earning the pewter medal.

 2017–18 season

-Stellato/Bartholomay began the season with two Challenger assignments, finishing sixth at both the 2017 CS U.S. Classic and the 2017 CS Finlandia Trophy.
+Stellato-Dudek/Bartholomay began the season with two Challenger assignments, finishing sixth at both the 2017 CS U.S. Classic and the 2017 CS Finlandia Trophy.
 They were then invited to make their Grand Prix debut as a team, finishing eighth of eight teams at the 2017 Skate America.

-Stellato and Bartholomay won the bronze medal at the 2018 U.S. Championships.
+Stellato-Dudek and Bartholomay won the bronze medal at the 2018 U.S. Championships.
 This earned them an assignment to the 2018 Four Continents Championships, where they finished fifth.
-Upon the withdrawal of national silver medalists Kayne/O'Shea from the 2018 World Championships, Stellato/Bartholomay were called up to replace them on the team.
+Upon the withdrawal of national silver medalists Kayne/O'Shea from the 2018 World Championships, Stellato-Dudek/Bartholomay were called up to replace them on the team.
 They finished seventeenth in the short program, missing the cut from the free skate segment.
-Stellato said that she hoped to compete until at least the 2022 Winter Olympics in Beijing, remarking, "I've had a 16-year vacation; I can go another four."
+Stellato-Dudek said that she hoped to compete until at least the 2022 Winter Olympics in Beijing, remarking, "I've had a 16-year vacation; I can go another four."

 2018–19 season

-Stellato/Bartholomay opened the 2018–19 figure skating season with two Challenger events, winning silver at the Nepela Trophy and bronze at Nebelhorn Trophy.
+Stellato-Dudek/Bartholomay opened the 2018–19 figure skating season with two Challenger events, winning silver at the Nepela Trophy and bronze at Nebelhorn Trophy.
 They placed sixth at the 2018 Grand Prix of Helsinki and had to withdraw from the 2018 Rostelecom Cup.
 Competing in a third Challenger event, they won another bronze medal at the 2018 CS Golden Spin of Zagreb.